Zsanett Bragmayer

 Zsanett Bragmayer (born 29 March 1994) is a Hungarian triathlete.
 She competed in the women's event at the 2020 Summer Olympics held in Tokyo, Japan.
 She also competed in the mixed relay event.

 Bragmayer also competes in Super League Triathlon events.
 She won the finale of the 2022 Arena Games Triathlon series in Singapore, which was enough for her to finish in second place in the inaugural Esports Triathlon World Championship series.

+She competed in the women's triathlon at the 2024 Summer Olympics in Paris, France.